No one can doubt the popularity and dominance of the Google Play Store in the domain of mobile applications and software.

 1. Google Play Developer Console

-For uploading an app to Google Play Store, a developer dashboard is imperative.
+In order to upload a mobile app to Google Play Store, a developer dashboard is imperative.
 Developer console is kind of a backend controlling center, from where developers submit an app to Play Store.
 There is a one-time fee of $25 by which a developer can open an account, loaded with functions and control features.
 After paying this one-time fee, you can upload apps to Google Play Store for free.

 You need to fill out all the credentials asked while creating the account, such as your name, country and more.
 Once you submit your account it will take upto 48 hours to get approved.

 2. Link Developer Account with Google Wallet Merchant Account

 If the app getting uploaded to Play Store supports in-app purchases, then you will need a merchant account.
 To create one you can sign in to your Google Console account and click on ‘Reports’ followed by ‘Financial Reports’ option.
 After this, you may select ‘Set up a merchant account now’ option and simply fill out your details.

 The merchant account will automatically get linked to your Google Console account and will allow you to manage and examine app sales.